An algebraic analysis of the graph modularity: Introduction

+We point out that $\mathcal{G}(w)$ is the special case of $\mathcal{G}(w,X)$ where $X(p)$ is the Bernoulli trial with success probability $p$.
+On the other hand, if $X(p)$ has a continuous part, then $\mathcal{G}(w,X)$ may contain graphs with generic weighted edges.
+In any case, as in the original Chung-Lu model, if $G$ is a random graph drawn from $\mathcal{G}(w,X)$ then the expected degree of node $i$ is

-\subsection{The Laplacian matrix}
+\subsubsection{The Laplacian matrix}

 The modularity matrix \eqref{eq:M} is a rank one perturbation of the adjacency matrix, which is still symmetric but looses the nonnegativity of its entries.
 The kernel of $M$ is nontrivial and, indeed, $\uno$ always is a nonzero element in $\ker M$.
 This is reminiscent of another key matrix associated to a graph $G$: the Laplacian matrix.
-Such matrix is defined as $L = \mathrm{Diag}(d)-A$, where $\mathrm{Diag}(d)$ denotes the diagonal matrix with diagonal entries $d_1,\dots,d_n$ and $A$ is the adjacency matrix of $G$.
-A huge literature has been developed around $L$, its properties, and its connections with $G$, see e.g., \cite{chung,expanders} and references therein.
-We devote this brief subsection to recall some relevant and well known properties of such matrix.
+Such matrix is defined as $L = D-A$, where $D$ denotes the diagonal matrix with diagonal entries $d_1,\dots,d_n$.
+A huge literature has been developed around $L$, its spectral properties, and their connections with combinatorial and topological properties of $G$, see e.g., \cite{chung,expanders} and references therein; in fact, this matrix can be thought as a discrete version of the Laplacian differential operator, under many respects.

 The bilinear form associated to $L$ admits the expression